 "Well, it works out now."
 At last the flame caught and the little sparkler began to shine and hiss.
-Thin ringlets of smoke escaped into the night as they watched the coruscating gleam climb the stick, entranced.
+Thin ringlets of smoke escaped into the night.
+Entranced, they watched the coruscating gleam climb the rod.

 If a moment could be called perfect, this was it.
-Jou's body heat like a cloud beside her, the face of the moon on the lake.
-The noise of the campsite was a familiar, reassuring ambience in the back of her mind.
+Jou's body heat like a cloud beside her, the silvery face of the moon on the lake like a good omen.
+The noise at the camp was a familiar, reassuring ambience in the back of her mind.

 She didn't want to lose the magic once the sparkler fizzed out.
 "Hey, Jou-senpai, can I tell you something?"

 "That depends on what it is you want to tell me."
-He sounded nervous, as if his throat were tight.
+He sounded already on edge.

 She floundered for a second, but brushed it off.
 Nervous sometimes seemed his default state, after all.
 "What could I tell you that you wouldn't want to hear?"

 "I don't know.
 That you've got warts on your toes or something."